escltr/escltr/README.md

 I'm a web developer with a passion for JavaScript.
 I love exploring new technologies and creating interesting projects.
 My main focus is JavaScript and working with the Document Object Model (DOM).

-For more detailed information about me and my projects, you can visit my [website](https://deliorix.cc).
+For more detailed information about me, you can visit my [website](https://deliorix.cc).

 ## Skills and Technologies